Versatile emulation of spiking neural networks on an accelerated neuromorphic substrate: Experiments

 \subsection{Reinforcement learning}

 Recent advances in reinforcement learning have enabled artificial systems to achieve unprecedented performance in board and computer games \cite{sutton2018reinforcement}.
-As a learning principle with clear roots in neurobiology, it is also of interest as a framework for neuromorphic agents to optimize their performance through repeated interaction with an environment.
+Having clear roots in neurobiology, it is also an interesting framework for neuromorphic agents that learn through repeated interaction with an environment.

 Three-factor learning rules \cite{fremaux2016neuromodulated} can implement reinforcement learning in spiking neural networks using a global neuromodulator and local observables such as spike rates.
 As already shown in \cite{wunderlich2019demonstrating}, the BrainScaleS-2 architecture supports the implementation of an R-STDP learning rule \cite{fremaux2010functional,fremaux2016neuromodulated} in a closed-loop setup contained fully on chip.
 Its application to a simplified version of the Pong video game is shown in \cref{fig:pong}A. The network dynamics were emulated by the neuromorphic substrate, while the embedded plasticity processor took on a dual role.
 First, it simulated the game dynamics, creating a host-independent setup.
 Second, it calculated the plasticity updates using the synaptically stored correlation traces according to $\Delta w_{ij} \propto \left( R - \bar R\right) e_{ij}$, where $R$ is the reward, $\bar R$ its moving average and $e_{ij}$ an \gls{stdp}-like eligibility trace.